The-Social-Proof-Foundation/mys-core/crates/mys-framework/docs/mys/object.md

 ## Function `borrow_uid`

 Get the <code><a href="../mys/object.md#mys_object_UID">UID</a></code> for <code>obj</code>.
-Safe because MySocial has an extra bytecode verifier pass that forces every struct with the <code>key</code> ability to have a distinguished <code><a href="../mys/object.md#mys_object_UID">UID</a></code> field.
+Safe because Mys has an extra bytecode verifier pass that forces every struct with the <code>key</code> ability to have a distinguished <code><a href="../mys/object.md#mys_object_UID">UID</a></code> field.
 Cannot be made public as the access to <code><a href="../mys/object.md#mys_object_UID">UID</a></code> for a given object must be privileged, and restrictable in the object's module.